transceptor-technology/dutycalls.me.docs/docs/actions/http-requests.md

 When you want to add an action of type **Run HTTP request**, some additional configuration is required.
 The steps are as follows:

-1. Go back to the "Add action" dialog, select a tag to which you want the HTTP request and now select the **Run HTTP request** type.
+1. Go back to the "Add action" dialog, select a tag to which you want the HTTP request and now select the **Run HTTP request** action type.

     ![image - Add action HTTP request - Step 1](../images/add-action-http-request-1.png)